Chikara Audios logo

 I’ve been a Kiss fan since 1980, when I was 9 years old.
 I was living in Australia at that time, and the band was *huge* then!
 Unfortunately my parents didn’t let me see them in concert as I was too young :(

-I lost interest in the band for a wee while and didn’t get back into them again until I was a teenager, in the mid-1980's.
+I lost interest in the band for a while after that, and didn’t get back into them again until the mid-1980's.
 I was then living in New Zealand.
-I dug out and played some of the old LP’s and cassettes I still had, and remembered how cool they were.
-That inspired me to go and get the rest of the albums, and I have stayed a strong fan since.
+I was getting a bored with the current popular music on TV and radio - mostly pop and synthesizer crap - so I dug out and played some of the Kiss old LP’s and cassettes I still had.
+I still enjoyed the music, remembered how cool the band was, and that hooked me in again.
+That inspired me to go and get the rest of the albums, and I have stayed a strong fan ever since!

-I’ve had quite a few requests from people to see lists of what I have on audio, so I thought it was about time I put them up on a website, and here we are.
+I’ve had quite a few requests from people to see lists of what I have on audio, which is what inspired me to publish this website.

 Any questions, please feel free to